Sensitive Data Protection can de-identify sensitive data from content stored in Cloud Storage.

 included in your scan, but no data matches your de-identification criteria, and

 there are no errors in its processing, then the file is copied, unaltered, to

 the output directory.

 The output directory that you set must be in a Cloud Storage bucket that's different from the bucket containing your input files.
-In your output directory, Cloud DLP creates a file structure that mirrors the file structure of the input directory.
+In your output directory, Sensitive Data Protection creates a file structure that mirrors the file structure of the input directory.

 For example, suppose you set the following input and output directories:

 - Output directory: